ferreirad08/pylocalstorage/README.md

 A package to store data on the hard disk (HD) and make it available to all Python applications running locally!

+Version based on the [pickle module](https://docs.python.org/3/library/pickle.html).
+The pickle module implements binary protocols for serializing and de-serializing a Python object structure.

 ## Installation

 Simply install **pylocalstorage** package from [PyPI](https://pypi.org/project/pylocalstorage/)